Coding-Meet/Coding-Meet/README.md

 - July 15, 2023: 100 subscribers 🥳
 - October 12, 2023: 500 subscribers 🤩
 - January 6, 2024: 1K subscribers 🚀
-- March 18, 2024: 1.5K subscribers 🎉
+- May 15, 2024: 2K subscribers 🎉

-Our next goal is to reach 2000 subscribers, and we're excited to achieve it with your continued support.
+Our next goal is to reach 5000 subscribers, and we're excited to achieve it with your continued support.
 <hr>